KrishnaRekapalli/cross-validate/_posts/2021-05-15-git-problem-and-solution.md

 ##### 4. Apply my changes again using Stash pop

-Now it is time to apply my changes on to the feature branch I am working on using `stash pop`.
+Now it is time to apply my changes to the feature branch I am working on using `stash pop`.

 ```shell
 $ git stash pop